Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising: Experimental part

 Among the Deep Equilibrium methods, the fast version (i.e., DEQ-fast-sc) provides slightly better reconstruction results compared to the full version, namely the DEQ-full-sc.
-This can be explained by considering that the examined noisy images consists of blocks with underlying strong similarities properties, thus the assumption made in Section \ref{method B} that the signals in each block can be described by the same support based on their corresponding average/centroid signal is valid.
+This can be explained by considering that the examined noisy images consists of blocks with underlying strong dependencies, thus the assumption made in Section \ref{method B} that the signals in each block can be described by the same support set based on their corresponding average/centroid signal is well valid.
 In other words, the average/centroid signals of the blocks are, in essence, a denoised average vector that represents all noisy signals in the blocks, thus enabling the fast method to estimate more accurate supports.
-However, there is no an obvious winner between the Deep Equilibrium methods, thus indicating that optimal choice may be problem- or setting-dependent.
+However, there is no an obvious winner between the Deep Equilibrium methods, thus indicating that the optimal choice in a particular application may be problem- or setting-dependent.